-- Do NOT answer weak stations when rates are good. - Get to the next HOT (lower) band FAST, mark your spot for 75m SSB! - Watch 40m: It may be a BIG band this year. - Play to your Station's Strengths.
+- Do NOT answer weak stations when rates are good. - Get to the next HOT (lower) band FAST, mark your spot for 75m SSB! - Play to your Station's Strengths.
 You only get to contact each station once.
-If you have a good 75m antenna spend a lot of time on 75 meters! - Do NOT get psyched out by others with high numbers.
+If you have a good 75m antenna spend lots of time on 75 meters! - Do NOT get psyched out by others with high numbers.
 They will be seeking YOU out by the end of the contest - Work the shortest skip band that supports high rate.
-This is normally the lowest band, and it keeps the QSO potential in densely populated areas. - If you use spots and/or the Reverse Beacon Network (RBN), do not waste time in pileups; call later if you can't get right through.
+This is normally the lowest band, and it keeps the QSO potential in densely populated areas. - If you use packet/skimmer, do not waste time in pileups; call later if you can't get right through.

-Station Strategies For expected 2017 Conditions
+Station Strategies For expected 2018 Conditions

 - Use Low, Efficient antennas.
-Dipoles and Inverted Vees at 35 - 50 feet make EXCELLENT SS antennas. - 10 & 15 are likely to be dying out with decreased sunspots.
+Dipoles and Inverted Vees at 35 - 50 feet make EXCELLENT SS antennas. - 10 & 15 are likely to be dead with decreased sunspots.
 Operators should target the LOWEST possible band for CA coverage (usually 20). - BEWARE OF 10 and 15 meters!
 Sure, you may hear some loud stations, but it is very doubtful you will maintain a sustained run for long. - Use a EWE, Beverage or other RX antenna for 75/80 meters.
 NE/SW/NW are all important directions - Be comfortable.
 Have snacks, drinks at easy reach.
 Keep aspirin handy.